exonum/exonum-doc/src/architecture/services.md

 ## Service Development

 !!! note
-    As of Exonum 0.1, you can only code services in [Rust](http://rust-lang.org/).
+    You can only code services in
+    [Rust](http://rust-lang.org/).
     Rust is probably the safest general-purpose programming language, but it is not very easy to master.
 Java binding